A Guide to Asking for & Getting the Pay Rise You Deserve

 Important Questions to Ask

 Asking questions of yourself and your manager is important for getting the pay rise that you want.
+These questions can help you think about your situation objectively and prepare your argument for requesting a pay rise.

 Questions for Yourself